-‘Britain’ banned in Slovakia; call it UK or face fine
+‘Britain’ banned in Slovakia: Call it ‘UK’ or face fine

-BRATISLAVA, Slovakia (AP) — Great Britain doesn’t exist in Slovakia.
+BRATISLAVA, Slovakia — Great Britain doesn’t exist for Slovakia.

 There’s an institution with a power to issue fines of up to 6,600 euros ($7,000) for those who would disagree.

-The state Geodesy, Cartography and Cadaster Authority has warned Slovakian media that a 1995 law says the country that comprises England, Scotland, Wales and Northern Island man only be called the United Kingdom of Great Britain and Northern Ireland, or United Kingdom for short.
+The state Geodesy, Cartography and Cadaster Authority has warned Slovakian media that a 1995 law says the country that comprises England, Scotland, Wales and Northern Island may only be called the United Kingdom of Great Britain and Northern Ireland, or United Kingdom for short.

 Using Britain and Great Britain are illegal.